-It’s pretty efficient, too, and with the ability to fast charge at 100kW public points, you can replenish the battery to full in a little over half an hour.
-It’s worth noting, however, that it’s exactly the same setup found in the Peugeot e-2008 and Vauxhall Mokka-e, so your options are wide-ranging depending on the kind of car you’re after.
+It’s pretty efficient, too, and with the ability to rapid charge at up to 100kW from public points, you can replenish the battery to full in a little over half an hour.
+It’s worth noting, however, that this is exactly the same setup that's found in the Citroen e-C4, Peugeot e-2008 and Vauxhall Mokka-e, so your options are wide-ranging depending on the kind of car you’re after.

 DS 3 Crossback E-TENSE range

-No matter which trim level you opt for – the DS 3 is available in three of the petrol car’s four specifications – there's just that one 50kWh battery on offer.
-DS claims a driving range of around 200 miles according to official testing, although in our experience 150 to 160 miles is perhaps more realistic.
+No matter which trim level you go for (the DS 3 is available in three of the petrol car’s four specifications) there's just the one 50kWh battery on offer.
+DS claims a driving range of around 200 miles in official testing, although in our experience 150 to 160 miles is perhaps more realistic.

-Of course, the tax benefits speak for themselves, especially if you’re a company-car driver – all electric cars are exempt from Benefit-in-Kind (BiK) tax until April 2021, and even then you’ll pay a fraction of what your neighbour does for their petrol or diesel-powered SUV.
+Of course, the tax benefits speak for themselves, especially if you’re a company-car driver – all electric cars are exempt from Benefit-in-Kind (BiK) tax until April 2021, and even after that you’ll pay a fraction of what your neighbour does for their petrol or diesel-powered SUV.

-DS says a full charge will take a little under eight hours from a 7kW home wallbox, costing roughly £7 on a typical domestic electricity tariff.
+DS says a full charge of the 3 Crossback E-TENSE will take a little under eight hours from a 7kW home wallbox, costing roughly £7 on a typical domestic electricity tariff.
 That translates to 'fuel' costs of 3.5p per mile; a petrol or diesel vehicle would likely cost three or four times as much.

 An 80% top-up can be achieved in 30 minutes from a 100kW public charging point.
-All DS 3 E-TENSEs come with a three-pin plug, as well as a cable for public charging points, plus customers get six months' complimentary access to BP Chargemaster’s extensive Polar Plus network.
+All DS 3 Crossback E-TENSEs come with a three-pin plug, as well as a cable for public charging points, plus customers get six months' complimentary access to the BP Pulse network.
 Of course, like many of the car's rivals, the DS come with an app that allows you to monitor charging, as well as set the interior temperature ahead of time.